Carlos Tatay: Moto3 World Championship

 Tatay made his grand prix debut in 2019 as a wildcard rider in the Catalan grand prix, where he finished 12th.
 He repeated this result in his second entry at the Aragon grand prix.
 His point-scoring performances in his first two debut races earned him a full-season in the 2020 championship with Avintia.

 Riding full time in the 2020 Moto3 World Championship for the Avintia Esponsorama Racing team as the lone rider, Tatay had an up and down year.
 He finished in the points six times, twice in the top 10 (France and Valencia), but also crashed out twice (Jerez and Barcelona).
 His season's best result was a 6th place finish in Valencia, overall scoring 26 points, finishing 22nd in the standings.

 Staying with the Avintia Esponsorama team for the 2021 season, this time partnered by Niccolò Antonelli, Tatay basically replicated his 2020 season: he finished with 6 point scoring races, a season high best result of 6th (this time in Jerez), and 21st in the standings, with 40 points.
 Tatay was not given a new contract by the team following the season.

-For 2022, Tatay is signed to race for CFMoto Prüstel GP, along with Xavier Artigas.
+In 2022, Tatay moved to the CFMoto Prüstel GP team.
+He finished 15th in the championship, taking his first pole and podium at the 2022 Indonesian motorcycle Grand Prix.

 FIM Moto2 European Championship

 2023

-From 2023, he competed for the Pertamina Mandalika SAG Team.
+In 2023, Tatay competed in the FIM Moto2 European Championship. for the Pertamina Mandalika SAG Team.
+On June 4, Tatay took his first victory at Jerez.
+On July 2, Tatay sustained serious injuries in a high-speed crash at Portimao, with an unknown prognosis.
+In October, it was revealed that Tatay, using a wheelchair and suffering from an incomplete spinal cord injury, is struggling to pay his hospital bills as the Spanish and Valencian motorcycle federations are involved in a legal battle over insurance coverage.